-By setting up experiments like this and measuring the responses of the the person on the receiving end of the comments, researcher were able to see how much of an impact successful and unsuccessful attempts at humor have on social capital.
+By setting up experiments like this and measuring the responses of the person on the receiving end of the comments, the researchers were able to see how much of an impact successful and unsuccessful attempts at humor have on social capital.
 They sought to answer the following questions:

 Hypothesis 3: The successful use of humor increases status.